jcnh74/Wordpress/wp-content/plugins/cyclone-slider-2/README.txt

 * Supports random slide order.
 * Shortcode for displaying sliders anywhere in your site.
 * Ability to import images from NextGEN (NextGEN must be installed and active).
-* Translation ready and RTL support.
 * Ability to use qTranslate quick tags for slide title and descriptions (qTranslate must be installed and active).
 * Allows title and alt to be specified for each slide images.
 * Comes with a widget to display your slider easily in widget areas.
 * Ability to fine tune the script settings.
 You can choose what scripts to load and where to load them.

-* It's FREE!
+= Cyclone Slider Pro =

+Cyclone Slider Pro offers even more features:

+* Allow wrap.
+Slideshow wraps to beginning slide if it reaches the end slide.
+* Dynamic height.
+For slides with varying height.
+* Delay.
+Delay start of slideshow
+* Easing.
+Some cool transition effects.
+* Swipe.
+Swipe gesture support for touch devices.
+* 4 more resize options.
+Crop, Exact, Landscape, Portrait
+* And two additional templates: Text and Galleria

 = Demos =
 * View some [screenshots](http://wordpress.org/plugins/cyclone-slider-2/screenshots/).
-* Checkout the [Cyclone Slider 2 homepage](http://www.codefleet.net/cyclone-slider-2/) for a live demo.
+* Checkout the [Cyclone Slider 2 homepage](https://www.codefleet.net/cyclone-slider-2/) for a live demo.

 = Credits =
 * Cyclone Slider 2 was based on [Cycle 2](http://jquery.malsup.com/cycle2/) by [Mike Alsup](http://jquery.malsup.com/).
-* Special thanks to Cea Bacolor for the wonderful photos.

-= Translations =
+= Translation Credits =
 * Aubin BERTHE for the French translation.
 * maxgx for the Italian translation.
 * [Hassan](http://wordpress.org/support/profile/hassanhamm) for the Arabic translation.